 How to find internships in Pennsylvania relevant to a marketing degree?

-Finding internships in Pennsylvania relevant to a marketing degree involves a strategic approach.
-Start by exploring career services offered by Pennsylvania colleges and universities, as many have partnerships with local businesses.
+Finding internships in Pennsylvania relevant to a marketing degree requires a strategic approach.
+Start by leveraging your college's career services, which often maintain connections with local businesses and agencies.

 How does studying for a marketing degree in Pennsylvania prepare for interdisciplinary roles?